Johnnybar/opinary-widget/README.md

 Since it should be possible to embed the widget in a static page, which doesn't leave a lot of flexibility in terms of configuration, I decided on passing the question and answers as a data-attribute.

-Each Answer object is modified when the app mounts (in the `useEffect` hook) to contain an 'exactId', a prop comprising the questionId (provided in the data-questions data attribute) with the actual answer's index, to make sure counts for each question are unique when saved to local storage and make sure to avoid overwriting counts (for instance - if multiple polls are added to page, setting by question index is no longer reliable)
+Each Answer object is modified when the app mounts to contain an 'exactId', a prop comprising the questionId from the data-questions attribute combined with the actual answer's index, to make sure counts for each question are unique when saved to local storage and to avoid overwriting counts

-Once the stateful value of `Answers` exists, that list is rendered using the `Answer` component, composed of a React-Bootstrap `Card` component, and calls the `incrementVoteCount` on click, which in turn animates and increments the vote count for the specific answer, setting the count to local storage and sets the value of `Answers` to the corrent state.
+Once the stateful value of `Answers` exists, that list is rendered using the `Answer` component and each answer calls the `incrementVoteCount` on click, which in turn animates and increments the vote count for the specific answer, setting the count to local storage and sets the value of `Answers` to the corrent state.

 **What could be improved but could not be done during the time allocated**

 - Due to the time constraints, the unit tests are pretty standard and I would have liked to improve on them and simulate votes and clicks as well.
-- Currently, users are responsible for adding a question id which is not optimal, this should be automated
+- Currently, users are responsible for adding a `question-id` which is not optimal - this should be automated
-- I began attempting to remove identical polls from page using the isEqualNode method of the Node interface but encountered bugs which I didn't have the time to fix
+- I began attempting to remove identical polls from page using the isEqualNode method of the Node interface but encountered bugs which I unfortunatley couldn't fix in time
 - I would have preferred to refactor and modularize more of the functions away from App.tsx in a separate utilities file (and creating separate functions for incrementing count, setting local storage )
-- I believe more error handling could have been added to control proper data-attribute setting
-- I would have compartmentalized the app to more, smaller components
 - I would have preferred a more user-friendly way to configure questions
 - Additional styling